 Shades that control the darkening or lightening of shadow.
 Though it may be sleek in certain portions of the house or on clothing, gray is never outrageous or garish.
 Within a cloud of gray we can slip wordlessly away from the world and recalibrate in gray’s impartiality.

 Gray is safe.
-The color that stands in opposition of a statement.
-Imagine a cashmere sweater in gray, imagine curling into its divine fabrics without expectation, without a bargain set.
+The color that stands in opposition to a statement.
+Imagine a cashmere sweater in gray, imagine curling into its divine fabric without expectation, without a bargain set.
 A nap when you’ve already had enough sleep: that’s luxury.
 Is gray not also the luxury of the mundane?